The SegTraQ (SegTraQ) class#

 None or dict

-- run_region_similarity(metric: str = 'cosine_sim', n_jobs: int = -1, inplace: bool = True, iou_kwargs: dict = None, similarity_nucleus_cell_kwargs: dict = None, similarity_nucleus_cytoplasm_kwargs: dict = None, similarity_border_neighborhood_kwargs: dict = None)#
+- run_region_similarity(n_jobs: int = -1, parallel_backend: str = 'threading', inplace: bool = True, iou_kwargs: dict = None, similarity_nucleus_cell_kwargs: dict = None, similarity_nucleus_cytoplasm_kwargs: dict = None, similarity_center_border_kwargs: dict = None, similarity_border_neighborhood_kwargs: dict = None, border_admixture_score_kwargs: dict = None)#

 Compute region similarity metrics and optionally merge them into the cell table.